 Most people do not know this, but PERS providers can be national or local.
 Local PERS providers are companies typically affiliated with a county or city social service agency.
 If you search the words “Personal Emergency Response Systems” you will bring up the websites of the national providers.
 However, if you add the name of a county or city to the same search you will find the local providers.
 It's worth investigating both types of services.

-In addition to the mobile PERS, GreatCall has created some easy to use mobile apps for health and safety by providing a range of tools, such as medication management, symptom checkers and professional health advice, all available on an iPhone or Android.
-The Med Coach app will provide daily pill medication reminders and automatic refills.
-The Live Nurse app is the ability to call a nurse 24/7 for health advice – no appointment necessary.
+In addition to the mobile Splash PERS, GreatCall has created easy to use mobile apps for health and safety, with a range of tools, such as medication management, symptom checkers and professional health advice.
+The MedCoach Medication Reminder app (Free on iTunes and Google Play) provides daily pill medication reminders and automatic refills.
+The Urgent Care 24/7 Medical Help app (Free on iTunes and Google Play, $3.99 per call) offers the ability to call a nurse 24/7 for health advice and have a licensed doctor call you back within 30 minutes if needed – no appointment necessary.